 Upload - Data is automatically copied from the device to Azure.
 The device disks are securely erased as per the National Institute of Standards and Technology (NIST) guidelines.

-Throughout this process, you are notified via email on all status changes.
+Throughout this process, you're notified via email on all status changes.

-Data Box Heavy can transfer data based on the region in which service is deployed, country to which the device is shipped, and the target Azure storage account where you transfer the data.
+Data Box Heavy can transfer data based on the region in which service is deployed, country/region to which the device is shipped, and the target Azure storage account where you transfer the data.

-Service availability - For this release, Data Box Heavy is available in the following regions:
+Service availability - Data Box Heavy is available in the US and EU.

 Destination Storage accounts - The storage accounts that store the data are available in all Azure regions where the service is available.